Nullctipus/MuseDashSongBrowser/README.md

 uses Unity Keycode Enum names

-click the menu key defined before find a song you like and click download
+Click the Menu Key defined before

+Find a song you like

+Click Download

+Back out to MainMenu

+Go to Custom Albums

 ## Compatibility
 This mod works with both HQ and Normal CustomAlbumMod.